vikeri/re-navigate/README.md

 In the future this might become a library if it would be useful to reuse things like the [navigation handlers](src/navigator_cljs/handlers.cljs#L40-L62) and the [db schema](src/navigator_cljs/db.cljs#L5-L15).

-It has only been tested with iOS but in theory it should work with Android as well since there are no iOS-specific components (I think).
+It has been tested on both Android and iOS.

 ## Contributors